JpKuo24/JpKuo24.github.io/_pages/project.md

 Making Mobile Vision More Efficient with More Video Compression
 ----
 Given the fast development in computer vision, we orthogonally enforces more efficient compression for the specific vision inference tasks.
-It adapts to input contexts and significantly reduces the volume of video data without sacrificing visual inference accuracy (negligible impacts).
+Our approach  adapts to input contexts and significantly reduces the volume of video data without sacrificing visual inference accuracy.
 <!--Compress Video without Compromising Analytical Accuracy-->

 #### DCC: Towards Live Video Analytics with On-Drone Deeper-yet-Compatible Compression